rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 3. High Revenue and High Volume: Computers and Home Appliances

+We need different sales stratergies across categories as each cluster contributes differently to overall performance.

 **Channel Analysis**

 Revenue coming from sale of products in store is $44M through 20K orders while online sales generate $11M via 5K orders.
 The AOV is thus comparable across channels.

+Both channels are economically viable, but in-store performance is driven by higher transaction frequency rather than high spend per order.
+So online channels should complement in-store channels rather than replace them.